 - Labor includes direct and indirect labor costs meaning hourly and salaried employees.
 Labor rates for hourly employees are quantified as an hourly rate (e.g. one laborer costs $19.50 per hour).
 Costs associated with salaried employee resources can be calculated as an hourly rate or a yearly rate with a percentage of cost allocation assigned to specific WBS codes.This cost should include all indirect costs, also called the employee labor burden which includes the “hidden” costs of keeping an employee, like benefits, sick pay, insurance, etc.

-- Equipment includes all rental or owned equipment used on a job.
+- Equipment includes all owned or rented equipment used on a job.
 Depreciation, rental fees, mechanic fees, and any other costs you have associated with a piece of equipment should be included within an hourly rate.

 - Material includes materials that are installed on a project as well as materials that are only used during the construction process.
 We all know that construction material price models are complex and prices are volatile.
 Some estimating softwares will allow you to upload live databases of material prices like RSMeans data, which will give you live updates of material prices taken from different data sources.
 That being said the safest way to estimate material costs is going to be to use updated quotes from your material suppliers.
 Don’t forget to also include any additional indirect material costs like material financing.